Ingredient Information:

 Look for peppers that are firm to the touch and have no dark spots or obvious bruising.
 One sign of a pepper that is not fresh is when there are small pits in the skin.

-Interestingly, green bell peppers have twice the amount of vitamin C as oranges and red or yellow bell peppers have 4 times as much.
+Green bell peppers have twice the amount of vitamin C as oranges and red or yellow bell peppers have 4 times as much.
+They are packed with antioxidants as well, including lycopene and carotene.
+The antioxidant levels are generally higher in red, yellow or orange than with green peppers.

 To roast peppers, start by setting the oven on broil.
 Wash the peppers and place them in the oven about 4 to 6 inches under the broiler.
 Check on them every two minutes or so, turning them one quarter turn at a time until they are well charred on the outside.
 You can do this over the burner or grill but I find that you have to be more careful than with the broiler.